-There were two primary issues causing delay to the works, an increase in the constructor’s cost and a series of secondary issues that largely related to increased costs.
+There were two primary issues causing construction delays on this Ionia Motorway in Greece – they lead to an increase in the constructor’s cost and a series of secondary issues that largely related to increased costs.

 The primary issues were the timely possession of the land made available and later the suspension of the works.